Dragon2fly/vpngate-with-proxy/README.md

 # vpngate-with-proxy
-vpngate client for linux, be able to connect to open_vpn server through proxy by using python script.
+vpn_gate client for linux, be able to connect to open_vpn server through proxy by using python script.
 Auto add DNS to fix DNS leak.

 #Dependency: